 Reviewed any inter-company transactions and any related/interested party transactions that arose within the Company and the Group to ensure compliance with Malaysian Accounting Standards Board and Bursa Securities Listing Requirements and that the transactions were carried out on arm's length basis.
-The Audit Committee has carried the review of the following related party transactions:-
+The Audit Committee has concluded that there were no related party transactions other than recurrent related party transactions which did not exceed the threshold for announcement to be made to Bursa Malaysia Securities Berhad.